yogibeard/STRSW-ILT-INTHCDF/README.md

 # STRSW-ILT-INTHCDF
-Using NetApp Cloud Manager in Amazon Web Services
+Files for the labs for the course Using NetApp Cloud Manager in Amazon Web Services